Artakarak/SQL_Data_Job_Analysis/README.md

 5. What are the most optimal (in demand and high earning)skills to learn?

 # Tools I Used
-For this in-depth exploration of the data analyst job market, I utilized the power of several essential tools.
+For this in-depth exploration of the ML job market, I utilized the power of several essential tools.

 - **SQL:** The backbone of my analysis, allowing me to query the database and unearth critical insights.
 - **PostgreSQL:** The chosen database management system, ideal for handling the job posting data.